kubernetes/enhancements/keps/sig-scheduling/1258-default-pod-topology-spread/README.md

 ## Alternatives

-- Make the topology keys used in `SelectorSpreadingPriority` configurable.
+- Make the topology keys used in `SelectorSpread` configurable.

     While this moves the scheduler in the right direction, there are two problems: